RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 For instance, maybe we want to give a rank to our users.

-Users between grade 0 and 5 will be "novice" and user above will be expert.
+Users with a score between 0 and 5 will be "novice" and users with a score above it will be expert.

-An easy way to achieve this, would be to create a view on top of the `users` tables.
+An easy way to achieve this would be to create a view on top of the `users` tables.

 ```
 127.0.0.1:6379> ZEESQL.EXEC DB COMMAND "create view ranked_users AS select id, name, score, case  when score < 5 then 'novice' else 'expert' end as rank from users;"